dart-lang/language/working/0110-incremental-sound-nnbd/feature-specification.md

 It is an error if the static type of `e` in the expression `throw e` is potentially nullable.

-It is not an error for the body of a `lazy` field to reference `this`.
+It is not an error for the body of a `late` field to reference `this`.

-It is an error for a toplevel variable, a static field, or a formal parameter to be declared `lazy`.
+It is an error for a formal parameter to be declared `late`.

+It is not a compile time error to write to a `final` variable if that variable is declared `late` and does not have an initializer.

 It is an error if the type `T` in the **on-catch** clause `on T catch` is potentially nullable.